-You can change the DNS using router or the main computer that connects to the Internet.
+You can change the DNS using the router or the main computer that connects to the Internet.

 I would suggest using the main computer in your network as the router method is a little complex and if anything goes wrong, you may lose Internet access.
 Even if you are changing the DNS addresses on the computer that connects directly to the Internet, I suggest that you note down the original DNS addresses somewhere so that you can switch back if you experience any problems.

 Registering with Comodo Secure DNS is optional.
 If you wish to use the Comodo parental control feature to block certain websites, you have to register with Comodo Secure DNS.

 You may wonder about the difference between your antivirus blocking a website and Comodo Secure DNS blocking the same.
-Well, its like this!
-In the first case, your router establishes connection with the website and when the page begins to load, it goes through the antivirus and then the malware is detected.
+Well, it’s like this!
+In the first case, your router establishes a connection with the website and when the page begins to load, it goes through the antivirus and then the malware is detected.
 In case of Comodo Secure DNS, the malware is detected as soon as you enter the URL into the browser and hit Enter.
 This means that your computer/network/router won’t get any chance to interact with the malicious website.
 That is why I recommend using a trusted DNS service such as Comodo Secure DNS or the OpenDNS service.

 Since the OpenDNS free, won’t filter out malware in its free package, I recommend Comodo Secure DNS over OpenDNS.
 If you are trying out Comodo Secure DNS, do let us know about any performance issues you may face.
 Go here for more details.